kev0960/ModooCode/md/inst/pmullw.md

 ### Description

 Performs a SIMD signed multiply of the packed signed word integers in the destination operand (first operand) and the source operand (second operand), and stores the low 16 bits of each intermediate 32-bit result in the destina-tion operand.
-(Figure4-12 shows this operation when using 64-bit operands.)
+(Figure 4-12 shows this operation when using 64-bit operands.)

 In 64-bit mode and not encoded with VEX/EVEX, using a REX prefix in the form of REX.R permits this instruction to access additional registers (XMM8-XMM15).